§ 15-15-5. Duties of police officers.

 "(3) An order awarding you custody of your minor child."

-"If you are not married or related to your attacker, but have resided with him or her within the past three (3) years, or you are in or have been in a substantive dating or engagement relationship with your attacker within the past six (6) months, you have the right to go to the district court and request:
+"If you are not married or related to your attacker, but have resided with him or her within the past three (3) years, or you are in or have been in a substantive dating or engagement relationship with your attacker within the past one year, you have the right to go to the district court and request:

 "(1) An order restraining your attacker from abusing you;